vikramsamak/sims-api-fastapi-mongodb/README.md

 ## Feedback

-If you have any feedback, please reach out to us at vikramsamak02@gmail.com
+If you have any feedback, please reach out to me at vikramsamak02@gmail.com
 ## Authors

 - [@vikramsamak]https://github.com/vikramsamak)